Is It Time to Replace Your Missing Tooth? What Youngsville Patients Should Know About Single Implants

 Compared to a fixed bridge, an implant also preserves the neighboring teeth.
 A bridge requires the teeth on either side to be filed down to anchor the restoration in place, a permanent alteration to otherwise healthy tooth structure.
 An implant stands on its own and leaves those adjacent teeth untouched.

-For patients who have been putting off a decision because they weren’t sure implants were worth it, the long-term value tends to be clear once they understand how the options compare side by side.
+For patients who have been putting off a decision because they weren’t sure implants were worth it, the long-term value tends to be clear once they see how the options compare side by side.

 What Makes Maison Dental Studio Right for This Procedure?